hololeo/pynecone-hacks/README.md

 # pynecone-hacks
-Learning pynecone-io with copy pasta hacks
+## Learning pynecone-io with copy pasta hacks

+## If you find these hacks useful, you can support it for free by clicking ⭐ Star repo.

 https://github.com/hololeo/pynecone-hacks/blob/main/changetitle.py